brombaut/articles/src_md/design_patterns.md

 - ### Principle of Least Knowledge

   Talk only to your immediate friends.
 When you are designing a system, be careful of the number of classes it interacts with and also how it comes to interact with those classes.
-This prevents us from creating designs that have a large number of classes coupled together so that changes in one part of the system cascade to other parts, When you build a lot of dependencoes between many classes, you are building a fragile system that will be costly to maintain and comple for others to understand.
+This prevents us from creating designs that have a large number of classes coupled together so that changes in one part of the system cascade to other parts, When you build a lot of dependencoes between many classes, you are building a fragile system that will be costly to maintain and complicated for others to understand.
 The principle provides some guidelines (Law of Demeter): take any object; now from any method in that object, the principle tells us that we should only invoke methods that belong to:

   - The object itself
   - Objects passed in as a parameter to the method